 Methods: We will conduct a literature review on patient advisory board models, design a model to be implemented in a large community free clinic in Chicago, and evaluate the model's effectiveness.
-We will evaluate effectiveness by means of a survey of patient advisory board members following each board meeting.
+We will evaluate effectiveness by means of a survey of patient advisory board members following each board meeting for the next 4 quarters.
 After survey analysis, we will implement quality improvements to the model via the tool Plan-Do-Study-Act cycle.
+Results: Our findings will include the development of the model and synthesis of model revisions based on stakeholder feedback.